 Having flourished since the time of the dinosaurs, orchids are considered one of the largest and oldest plant families on the planet.
 More than 30,000 unique species of orchids are found worldwide, and modern breeding practices have resulted in an additional 150,000 hybrids.

 What sets orchids apart from most flowers is their growing strategy.
-Orchids don’t grow in the soil, but instead are epiphytes (air plants) that root themselves to trees and rocks.
+Orchids don’t grow in the soil but rather are epiphytes (air plants) that root themselves to trees and rocks.
 There, they capture water and nutrients from the surrounding air with their exposed roots.

 Orchid myths and color meanings

-There’s a lot of symbolism associated with the orchid today.
+Orchids are associated with a lot of symbolism.
 This elegant flower has long been linked to ideas of love, thoughtfulness, and fertility.
-The color you choose is believed to carry significance, especially when given as a gift.
+The color you choose is believed to carry certain significance, especially when given as a gift.

 While this symbolism is fun to consider, the right orchid color for you will always be the one you love the most.
 Don’t limit your selection based on these color connotations!
 Instead, consider the care instructions and traits of different varieties.

-Below are three of the most common types of beginner-friendly orchids available today.
+Below are the three most common types of beginner-friendly orchids available.

-Considered a symbol of health and prosperity, this Southeast Asian native produces flowers in a range of colors and patterns and tends to blossom in slightly cooler weather.
-It’s one of the most popular orchids available due to its large flowers and ease of care.
-You can choose from purple, white, and blue varieties.
+Considered a symbol of health and prosperity, this Southeast Asian native produces flowers in a range of colors and patterns, and tends to blossom in slightly cooler weather.
+It’s one of the most popular orchids due to its large flowers and ease of care, and it comes in purple, white, and blue varieties.

 This orchid variety hails from Asia, Australia, and the Pacific Islands, and is considered a symbol of wisdom and beauty.
-Wild dendrobiums usually boom in the early spring to mid-summer and are available in various colors, including yellows, browns, pinks, and purples.
+Wild dendrobiums usually bloom in the early spring to mid-summer and are available in various colors, including yellow, brown, pink, and purple.

 You can find this delicate orchid growing throughout North and South America, where it blooms from spring to fall.
 Oncidium is a diverse family that thrives in a vast range of habitats.
 Many varieties have names that sound as dynamic as their coloration, including tiger crow, wildcat, dancing lady, and ram’s head.

-Pay close attention to the care instructions for your chosen variety, as they can vary significantly within this variety.
+Pay close attention to the care instructions for your chosen variety, as they can vary significantly from one to the next.

-Keep your flowers at temperatures between 65-90 degrees Fahrenheit and provide them with a balanced fertilizer (20-20-20 ratio is recommended) every few weeks.
+Keep your flowers at temperatures between 65° and 90° F, being careful not to place your orchids in the path of a vent or draft.
+Provide them with a balanced fertilizer (20-20-20 ratio is recommended) every few weeks.
 Most need to be watered every five to seven days, though the roots should stay moist in between.

 Under proper conditions, you can expect each bloom to last two months or longer before fading.
-Once the flower is finished, you can cut its stem back to about an inch above the planting line and continue watering as usual.
-The orchid is entering a temporary resting stage where it will start to stockpile energy before producing the next bloom.
+Once the flower is finished, cut its stem back to about an inch above the planting line and continue watering as usual.
+The orchid is entering a temporary resting stage, during which it will start to stockpile energy before producing the next bloom.
 Care for it like normal, and the flower stalk should soon grow back.

-Some orchid species, like the phalaenopsis, do best when replanted every few years.
+Some orchid species, such as phalaenopsis, do best when replanted every few years.
 Others get stressed when their roots are moved, so make sure you understand the specific requirements for your variety before considering upgrading your pot.